Rust-Libraries-Binaries/vector_converter/README.md

+## All Rust libraries and binaries created by Ben Santora.
+All were coded using AI: ChatGPT - Widenex Rust GPT - Microsoft CoPilot

 ## Archived Repository

 **This repository was a gift from me to the Rust and open-source community.
 It is no longer actively maintained and has been archived.
 Feel free to fork and continue development on your own.**